Aetopia/DungeonsUpdater/README.md

 - How can I repair Minecraft Dungeons?
     - Dungeons Updater automatically verifies & repairs the installation as needed.
+    - This doesn't affect any modifications that have been installed.

 - How can I skip the startup movies?
     - Open the following file: